 Outcome: Employment statistics shown by the department and record of their staff members showed that the allegations could not be substantiated.

 We take very seriously every case that is reported via the hotline, and take every precaution to uphold the confidentiality as required by the whistle-blowing policy.
 It is often the case that feedback is expected by the complainant or whistle-blower within a very short time after having registered the complaint.
 It must be noted that due process is followed when allegations are being investigated, and that staff members who have been implicated must be informed about their rights.

-The veracity of the allegations need to be tested, and depending on the nature and complexity of the allegation, feedback generally takes between three to six weeks for allegations to be investigated and the feedback provided back to the hotline.
+The allegations need to be tested, and depending on the nature and complexity of the allegation, feedback generally takes between 3 to 6 week.
 Only one case in 2016 resulted in an outcome within a week, while others take longer to conclude.
 I trust that this summary gives some idea of the cases that have come through the hotline and more importantly the outcome once the matter has been investigated.